Antivirus Software Review: Panda Security

-"Panda Security Free" can be downloaded from the provider's website (through a CNET link) without creating an account.
-Premium customers need to first input their payment method and information, after which they can download "Panda Dome", even without creating a Panda account.
+Panda Security Free can be downloaded from the provider's website (through a CNET link) without creating an account.
+Premium customers will need to first input their payment method and information, after which they can download Panda Dome, even without creating a Panda account.
 Since you will need this to manage your subscription payments, an account will automatically be created for you after the installation of Panda Dome is complete.

-Downloading and installing the 2 MB file takes only a few minutes.
-In contrast to most other antivirus programs, "Panda Dome" has a certain 'nimbleness', and gives the impression of using only a limited amount of your PC's resources.
+Downloading and installing the 3 MB file only takes a few minutes.
+In contrast to most other antivirus programs, Panda Dome has a certain nimbleness and gives the impression of using only a limited amount of your PC's resources.

-At the bottom end of the interface, you'll see a news ticker, which you can turn off in settings.
+At the bottom of the interface, you'll see a news ticker, which you can turn off in settings.

-You can access "Panda Dome's" other functions either by scrolling down past additional icons (16 in the "Advanced" subscription) or by clicking on the hamburger menu in the top left.
-In part, some of the menu items are included here as well as among the program's icons.
+Panda Dome's other features can be accessed by either scrolling through additional icons (23 in the Premium subscription) or by clicking on the hamburger menu in the top left.
+Some of the items found in the menu are included here again, such as "My Products", "My Devices", or "Support".

 Panda Security is just the odd aesthetic/organizational change away from attaining a much better score in its user-friendliness.
-With some practice, it does become easier to find the desired features.
+With some practice, it did become easier to find the desired features.
 We'll explore these in greater detail below.

-Score: 3.7 / 5
+Score: 3.3 / 5

 As is common among antivirus programs, Panda Security protects your computer with both scans and real-time monitoring.
-This basic level of protection is provided free of charge with "Panda Security Free", albeit only for Windows users.
+This basic level of protection is provided free of charge with Panda Security Free, albeit only for Windows users.

 External storage and USB devices can only be scanned starting with the "Essential" subscription.

 You can scan specific areas or your entire PC.